TAKE A LOOK-Buffett holds court at Berkshire annual meeting

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-May 3 Berkshire Hathaway Inc shareholders on Saturday celebrated Warren Buffett's 50th anniversary running the conglomerate, as the billionaire expressed optimism that the company would thrive over the long haul, even after he is gone. > Buffett marks 50th year at Berkshire, faces tough questions > Buffett makes Berkshire gala an all-consuming affair > Buffett says no apologies for Clayton Homes lending practices > Buffett: stock prices would be high if interest rates 'normal' > Warren Buffett denies that Berkshire Hathaway 'too big to fail' > Berkshire profit up 10 pct as railroad rebounds > PREVIEW-Buffett losing some mojo on his economic 'moats' > As NetJets pilots seek contract, Buffett says he not antiunion > FACTBOX-Berkshire Hathaway, Buffett at a glance (Compiled by Bernard Orr and Matthew Lewis)
+May 2 Berkshire Hathaway Inc shareholders on Saturday celebrated Warren Buffett's 50th anniversary running the conglomerate, as the billionaire expressed optimism that the company would thrive over the long haul, even after he is gone. > Buffett marks 50th year at Berkshire, faces tough questions > Buffett says no apologies for Clayton Homes lending practices > Buffett: stock prices would be high if interest rates 'normal' > Warren Buffett denies that Berkshire Hathaway 'too big to fail' > Berkshire profit up 10 pct as railroad rebounds > PREVIEW-Buffett losing some mojo on his economic 'moats' > As NetJets pilots seek contract, Buffett says he not antiunion > FACTBOX-Berkshire Hathaway, Buffett at a glance (Compiled by Bernard Orr and Matthew Lewis)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan